 The Don’t Panic!
 We’re from Poland programme, initiated by the Adam Mickiewicz Institute in 2008, is a brand recognised around the world as a synonym for fresh, promising music from Poland.
 The programme comprehensively promotes contemporary Polish music abroad, through the participation of Polish artists and music-industry professionals in music events such as showcase festivals, conferences and trade fairs, as well as networking events.

 The role of Don’t Panic!
 We’re from Poland is to supply tools allowing artists to consistently build their position on foreign markets.
 Thus far it has presented more than 300 selected performers at more than 500 events in 21 countries.
-After a few years establishing a presence at the world’s most important showcase festivals and the presentation of the best of the Polish music scene, the time has come to broaden our activities in the direction of educating the local industry and building relationships with neighbouring countries.
+After a few years of establishing a presence at the world’s most important showcase festivals and the presentation of the best of the Polish music scene, the time has come to broaden our educational activities and build relationships with neighbouring countries.

-Over the years, the programme was present at showcase festivals including Eurosonic in the Netherlands, MENT in Slovenia, Tallinn Music Week in Estonia, Spring Break in Poland, Primavera Sound in Spain, the Reeperbahn Festival in Germany, Zandari Festa in South Korea and Budapest Showcase Hub in Hungary.
+Over the years, the programme has been present at showcase festivals including Eurosonic in the Netherlands, MENT in Slovenia, the Tallinn Music Week in Estonia, Spring Break in Poland, Primavera Sound in Spain, the Reeperbahn Festival in Germany, Zandari Festa in South Korea and Budapest Showcase Hub in Hungary.